tonghuikang/sutd-term4/OPTI/wk2-simplex.md

 **PHASE I** - Transforming the **standard form** to the **canonical form**

-  - (**Artificial** variables would have been added to create a standard form of the linear problem.
+(**Artificial** variables would have been added to create a standard form of the linear problem.
 To , please make sure that the rows of A are already linearly independent.
 If the rows of A are not linearly independent, there might be redundant constraints, or there is no feasible solution.)
 $$
 max\left\{ cx | A\vec{x} = \vec{b} \geq \vec{0}, \vec{x} \geq 0 \right\}
 $$

-  - First, we add nonnegative $n$ **slack** variables to create a **<u>different</u> LP problem** with a different objective function.
+First, we add nonnegative $n$ **slack** variables to create a **<u>different</u> LP problem** with a different objective function.
 (We can add less if there are variables that can serve as basis variables.)

-  - Begin with a canonical form of the new LP problem by managing the objective function.
+Begin with a canonical form of the new LP problem by managing the objective function.

-  - Carry out the Simplex Phase II iteration.
+Carry out the Simplex Phase II iteration.
 Results:
-      - (Copy over bad results of Phase I)
+- The Phase I objective function value is nonzero: the initial problem has **no feasible solution**.
+We can stop.
+- The Phase I objective function value is zero and no artificial variable is in the basis: **we have a basic feasible solution** for the initial problem.
+Proceed.
+- The Phase I objective function value is zero and some artificial variables are in the basis: we pivot them out, if we cannot, then **there are redundant constraints** that we can drop.
+After this, we drop the artificial variables to obtain the initial simplex tableau for Phase II.
+  - This will not be the case if the rows of $A$ is linearly independent.
+(TRUE?)

-      - Remove the slack variables, and continue Phase II with the original objective function from the standard form.
+Remove the slack variables, and continue Phase II with the original objective function from the standard form.